 The effect of temperature and mass dependence of maximum consumption and metabolism (proportional to biomass gain and losses, respectively) (Ursin 1967; Kitchell et al. 1977; Essington et al. 2001) on growth is illustrated by visualizing the net energy gain.
 The model for the net energy gain (growth) can be viewed as a Pütter-type model, which is the result of two antagonistic allometric processes: dM/dt= H(T)Ma – K(T)Mb, where M is body mass and T is temperature.
 We convert metabolism from oxygen consumption to g day-1 by assuming 1 kcal = 295 mg O2 (based on an oxycaloric coefficient of 14.2 J/mg O2) (Hepher 1988), 1 kcal = 4184 J and an energy content of 5600 J/g (Rijnsdorp & Ibelings 1989).
 Consumption and metabolic rate are calculated for two sizes (10 and 100 g), using the global allometric relationships found in the log-log models fit to sub-peak temperatures.
 These allometric functions are further scaled with the temperature correction factor rc,m, (subscript c for consumption and m for metabolism).
 For maximum consumption, rc is based on Eq.
 7 (but without a mass-coefficient and an intercept as it is rescaled to become a multiplier), as it reaches a peak over temperature.
-It can be written as: rc=γ2T+γ3T2+γ4T3dc, where T is temperature in C and dc is a constant that scales the term to 1 at the mean temperature in the data (19℃). rm is defined as dme-E/kT, where E=-μβ2, T is in unit K and dm is a constant that scales the term to 1 at the mean temperature in the data (19℃).
-Note that temperature = 0 means different things in the polynomial and the log-log model.
-In the former, 0 corresponds to the median temperature in the environment for species j whereas for the latter 0 equals the overall mean in the data.
+It can be written as: rc=γ2T+γ3T2dc, where T is temperature in C and dc is a constant that scales the term to 1 at the mean temperature in the data (19℃). rm is defined as dme-E/kT, where E=-μβ2, T is in unit K and dm is a constant that scales the term to 1 at the mean temperature in the data (19℃).
+Note that when estimating these parameters, temperature is centred to the median temperature in the environment for species j in the polynomial, whereas for the log-log model it is centred to the overall mean in the data.

-Table 1 Description of model parameters and their prior distributions.
-N refers to a normal distribution (mean and standard deviation) and U to a uniform distribution (interval).
+Table 1 Description the parameters in the full models (parameter type, as well as its interpretation in brackets), and their prior distributions.
+N refers to a normal distribution (mean and standard deviation s.d.) and U to a uniform distribution (interval).
+For simplicity, only the parameters of the full model are shown here (i.e. with most coefficients varying by species).
+When a model is fitted with a common rather than species-varying coefficient, e.g. β1 instead of β1j~N(μβ1,σβ1), the same prior is used for β1 as for μβ1.